MichalRosecky/Tree/README.md

       data() {
         return {
          options: {
-            injectComponent: "defaultTemplate", // you can custom the content of the tree item
+            injectComponent: "", // you can custom the content of the tree item, if it empty , component will use default.
             sortKey: 'order',
             parentKey: 'parentId',
             searchKey: 'label',